 Large Classes Resources Collection

 Find out how UNC faculty members have approached redesigning their courses and what they have learned.
-The collection includes teaching tips, video interviews with faculty members, project reports, a selected bibliography, and a new resource on “flipping” the classroom.
+The collection includes teaching tips, video interviews with faculty members, project reports, and a selected bibliography.

 Classroom Response Systems

 Classroom response systems are being used effectively by many Carolina instructors to break up lectures and to solicit the active participation of students during class.
 Some systems use dedicated handsets known as “clickers”, while others, such as Poll Everywhere, allow students to use their cell phones or laptops to respond.
-The CFE offers free Poll Everywhere accounts as well as consultations on best practices for using class response systems.
+UNC instructors can sign up for free Poll Everywhere accounts as well as consultations on best practices for using class response systems.

 Assessing Your Course Redesign

 The CFE is available help faculty members assess the effectiveness of changes they have made to a large class.
-Assessment has been a hallmark of the Center’s large course redesign support since 2010.
+Assessment is a hallmark of the Center’s large course redesign support.
 Support for this kind of assessment is now available through new CFE programming for the Scholarship of Teaching and Learning.
 Learn more about instruments and assessment resources that faculty members can adopt on their own to supplement the University’s standard course evaluation.